-Cathedra Bitcoin Inc. ("Cathedra" or the "Company") (formerly known as Fortress Technologies Inc.) is a Bitcoin company that develops and operates world-class bitcoin mining infrastructure.
+Cathedra Bitcoin Inc. ("Cathedra" or the "Company") is a Bitcoin company that develops and operates world-class bitcoin mining infrastructure.
 Cathedra believes sound money and abundant energy are the keys to human flourishing and is committed to advancing both by working closely with the energy sector to secure the Bitcoin network.

 The Company is headquartered in Vancouver, British Columbia, with mining operations in the United States.
-In Washington State, Cathedra operates a bitcoin mine that produces approximately 52 petahashes per second ("PH/s") of bitcoin mining hash rate and is powered by grid electricity (the "Washington Mine").
-The Company also hosts bitcoin mining machines at four third-party data centers in Kentucky and Tennessee (together, the "Kentucky and Tennessee Mines") which produce approximately 151 PH/s.
+In Washington State, Cathedra operates two bitcoin mines that produce approximately 129 petahashes per second ("PH/s") of bitcoin mining hash rate and are powered by grid electricity.
+The Company expects to add approximately 35 PH/s to its second Washington facility with the completion of an expansion plan in the coming weeks.

+The Company also hosts bitcoin mining machines at five third-party data centers in Kentucky and Tennessee which produce approximately 214 PH/s.

-As of November 28, 2022, the Company's diversified bitcoin mining operations produce approximately 203 PH/s and span four states and five locations in the United States.
+As of May 30, 2023, the Company's diversified bitcoin mining operations produce approximately 343 PH/s and span three states and seven locations in the United States.